ekebrab/spikeFit/README.md

-For our Columbia Engineering, Applied Mathematics Senior Seminar Presentation, we (Ezra Kebrab and Tristan Renaud) modeled regressions for Twitter trends - specifically, hourly hashtag mentions for three events in 2009.
+For our Applied Mathematics Senior Seminar Presentation, we (Ezra Kebrab and Tristan Renaud) modeled regressions for Twitter trends - specifically, hourly hashtag mentions for three events in 2009.

 Our objective was to see if previous data spikes could be modeled so that Twitter and other data storage-intensive sites could anticipate and better prepare for future data spikes.
 We also explored applications of this model for other purposes including marketing, macroeconomic predictions, portfolio/risk management, and server management.